-In California, overtime compensation or pay is not a privilege.
+In California, overtime pay is not a privilege.
 It is a right, under both federal and California law in certain situations.
 The law specifies the overtime compensation workers are entitled to:

 Our experienced Encino overtime attorneys at the law firm of Kingsley & Kingsley have helped many people in Los Angeles, San Francisco, Sacramento, and San Diego recover overtime wages.
 Do you believe you have been unfairly denied overtime pay?
 If so, speak with an attorney in our office that specializes in overtime pay for workers.
 More than likely, we'll be able to help you recover the wages you earned.
 At the very least, they'll provide you with a free consultation so that you'll have the information you need to determine what your best option is.

 Independent contractors are not entitled to overtime.
 However, to avoid paying overtime compensation, some companies incorrectly classify employees as independent contractors although they may actually be employees under the law.
 Fortunately, because California law presumes that a worker is an employee, the employer must provide specific proof that the worker is an independent contractor.

 An experienced Kingsley & Kingsley overtime lawyer can help you determine if your employer has misclassified you as an independent contractor to avoid paying you overtime compensation.